OrlinKadyov03/DiplomaProject/README.md

 # DiplomaProject
-KadiovCarCare  C# project for vehicles, detailing, cleaning, polishing, all sort of thing, that can make a vehicle to shine.
+KadiovCarCare  C# project for vehicles, detailing, cleaning, polishing, all sort of things, that can make a vehicle to shine.